Do not be fooled into believing these writers are somehow conservative because of their black and white pix or writings on ancient wisdom.

 has to say."
 Atkinson, like all genuine New Thought leaders was a progressive who believed in the advancement of science and Universal Human Rights, writing under many names teaching many modalities of New Thought in order to support the greatest number of souls.

-- B.F.
+B.F.
 Austin - Today Benjamin Fish Austin is celebrated and honored by the United Church of Canada.
-In 1899 he gave a passionate speech encouraging people to "seek the truth within themselves even if this truth conflicts with church doctrine."
+In 1899 he gave a passionate speech encouraging people to "seek the truth within yourself even if this truth conflicts with institutional dogma and doctrine."
 Austin was popular throughout North America and in his book: How to Make Money, he points to New Thought writer Helen Wilmans as an example of success..

 Although P.T.
 Barnum is best known for the saying: "There is a sucker born every minute." which often causes some souls to wonder: "Am I the sucker?"
 This is in fact a confabulation.
 Barnum never said this.
 In his book: The Art of Money Getting Barnum sets forth timeless wisdom from choosing one's field of endeavor to treating customers kindly.